 Stop activity immediately

-Refer to Athletic Trainer when available
+Refer to Athletic Director or Administrator when available

 Document injuries with injury report form